captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 where you told him
 ---
-that he and his fucking misogynist,
+that he and his fucking ass-grabbing,
 ---
-ass grabbing self could.
+misogynist, self could
 ---
 ## LISSETTE:
 Please stop telling me about